Author Archives: HVAC Webmasters

 • Post-Consumer Actions (when the customer becomes a repeat customer or refers your business to friends and family)

-There are specific information and marketing tactics that should be utilized at each stage, which we will be covering in the following section.
+Specific information and marketing tactics should be utilized at each stage, which we will cover in the following section.

 Funnel Stages for HVAC Companies

 HVAC funnels consist of four primary stages.
-When leads move through each step, they are likely to become a quality customer.
-But, of course, how well your funnel works depends on your specific tactics within each stage.
+When leads move through each step, they will likely become a quality customer.
+However, how well your funnel works depends on your specific tactics within each stage.
 Below, HVAC Webmasters outlines the keys to each phase.

 Stage I: Brand Awareness